EANM Executive Secretariat, Hollandstrasse 14 / Mezzanine, A-1020 Vienna, Austria

 In 1999, EANM membership was also opened to nuclear medicine technologists.
 Since their inclusion in the association, their activities have continuously widened and technologist membership has now increased to over 300 individual members.

 As EANM cooperation with national societies has expanded beyond Europe, non-European countries are now being invited to become affiliated members of the association.
-In order to provide a consistent structure for interaction, the EANM Secretary has assumed the role of coordinator between the national societies of nuclear medicine and the Executive Committee of the EANM.
+In order to provide a consistent structure for interaction, the EANM Secretary has assumed the role of coordinator between the national societies of nuclear medicine and the Board of the EANM.

 Over recent years, the total EANM membership has risen to over 3,200 individual members who are physicians, scientists, technologists or other persons working in nuclear medicine or related fields.
 Furthermore, the number of EANM National Societies (member states of the Council of Europe) currently amounts to 39.
 Thus, today, the EANM is the largest organisation dedicated to nuclear medicine in Europe.
 In this role, it has become the umbrella organisation which represents the whole sector towards the European Institutions.